 Why don't Creative Adventures sand art canvases have more details?

-When we first started out painting with sand, the pictures we found had lots of details.
+When we first started out with painting with colored sand art projects, the pictures we found had lots of details.
 You could choose what colors to use and where, but if you chose the same picture more than once, it would look essentially the same every time.
 We wanted more room for creativity.
-With Creative Adventures sand art canvases, the same picture can be painted in many different ways depending on how you remove the liner and the special effects you add.
+With Creative Adventures sticky sand art pictures, the same picture can be painted in many different ways depending on how you remove the liner and the special effects you add.
 Look what can happen when you have the freedom to make your own details.

 Isn’t this just paint by number?
 Where is the creativity?

 While we do include precut outlines in our sand art design canvases, the basic design is just the beginning.
 By learning the advanced techniques we include in every kit, each person can find a way to express their own creativity even if they are using the same basic design.
-Take a look at these horse sand art cards below… Still think its the same as paint by number?
+Take a look at our example sand art pictures… Still think its the same as paint by number?